 Presenting Solutions: Match the Need

-By the time you've done real discovery, presenting the solution should feel natural.
-You're not pitching a product—you're showing them how to solve the problem they just told you about.
+By the time you've done real discovery and connected the solution to the person they're protecting, presenting should feel natural.
+You're not pitching a product, you're showing them how to solve the problem they just told you about.

 Connect Features to Their Concerns